WATCH THIS INSPIRING VIDEO to find out what goes on at the Mars Lab.

-60 Minutes On Mars is a five lesson teacher-led unit of science curriculum-linked activities that provide an introduction to the search for evidence of life on Mars culminating with a teleoperation rover driving experience.
+60 Minutes On Mars is a five lesson teacher-led unit of curriculum-linked science activities that provide an introduction to the search for evidence of life on Mars culminating with a teleoperation rover driving experience.
+If you are writing a paper on Mars, this museum will be of huge help as well as any paper writing service you may choose to use.
 Students investigate the main geological and astrobiological features of interest on the Martian surface and use this knowledge to carefully plan their rover mission.

 Suitable for Years 7-10